shmeeli/Melee-Ghost-Streamer/README.md

 * Auto name - Whether to automatically use the Slippi Netplay name as the name of the player.
 * Lower port prio - By default the higher port priority is the first player.
 Enable this to swap it around.
 * NEW - Starts a new set.
-Resets the score and internal data for cutting the vod.
+Resets the score and internal data for cutting the VOD.
 Useful when switching from playing friendlies over to bracket.
 * END - End a set.
 Use this in case the set is over but you missed a game or something.

 ### Next round